-Join Mike Meyers for an in-depth discussion in this video RAID overview, part of CompTIA A+ Exam Prep (220-901) Part 2: Core Hardware.
+Join Mike Meyers for an in-depth discussion in this video RAID overview, part of CompTIA A+ (220-901) Cert Prep: 2 Core Hardware.

 - A long time ago, a bunch of very groovy professors…in Berkeley, California came up with a thought…and the thought was as hard drives get bigger…and bigger and bigger,…is there a benefit of using a bunch of hard drives…that act, bark, smell, taste like one drive…as opposed to using just one physical drive…and the answer is yes.…This process, which we call RAID…or random array of independent devices,…is based on the premise that…it's better to have a lot of littler drives…that act like a big drive than one big drive.…